arturwojnar/blog/articles/architecture-the-bad-parts.md

 - Medical doctor app (viewing patients, alerting, resolving alerts) 👨‍⚕️
 - Admin Panel ⚙️

-During the long planning session the backend developers concluded, based on the wireframes, that a few _REST API_ endpoints are needed: 🔗
+During the long planning session, the backend developers concluded, based on the wireframes, that a few *REST API* endpoints are needed: 🔗
-- Adding measurements, that is _ALT_ blood results and liver fibrosis levels.
-On measurement registration will be a check whether an alert should be raised. ⚠️
+- Adding measurements, that is *ALT* blood results and liver fibrosis levels.
+On measurement registration, there will be a check for whether an alert should be raised. ⚠️
 - Resolving and getting alerts
-- CRUD for patients
+- *CRUD* for patients
-- Endpoints for the integration with an [OIDC provider](https://openid.net/developers/how-connect-works/), like [_Keycloak_](https://www.keycloak.org/) or [_AWS Cognito_](https://aws.amazon.com/pm/cognito/?trk=1cd4d802-f0cd-40ed-9f74-5a472b02fba5&sc_channel=ps&ef_id=CjwKCAiAmKnKBhBrEiwAaqAnZ07MTAgtad56hYS0uIX1Xu4ywEni4Rfr-iqrvZZNoLkbKw9N_FfQCxoCsSgQAvD_BwE:G:s&s_kwcid=AL!4422!3!651541907485!e!!g!!cognito!19835790380!146491699385&gad_campaignid=19835790380&gbraid=0AAAAADjHtp_2LM_Gmh7NuOvZ_iyujxCcs&gclid=CjwKCAiAmKnKBhBrEiwAaqAnZ07MTAgtad56hYS0uIX1Xu4ywEni4Rfr-iqrvZZNoLkbKw9N_FfQCxoCsSgQAvD_BwE)
+- Endpoints for the integration with an [*OIDC* provider](https://openid.net/developers/how-connect-works/), like [*Keycloak*](https://www.keycloak.org/) or [*AWS Cognito*](https://aws.amazon.com/pm/cognito/?trk=1cd4d802-f0cd-40ed-9f74-5a472b02fba5&sc_channel=ps&ef_id=CjwKCAiAmKnKBhBrEiwAaqAnZ07MTAgtad56hYS0uIX1Xu4ywEni4Rfr-iqrvZZNoLkbKw9N_FfQCxoCsSgQAvD_BwE:G:s&s_kwcid=AL!4422!3!651541907485!e!!g!!cognito!19835790380!146491699385&gad_campaignid=19835790380&gbraid=0AAAAADjHtp_2LM_Gmh7NuOvZ_iyujxCcs&gclid=CjwKCAiAmKnKBhBrEiwAaqAnZ07MTAgtad56hYS0uIX1Xu4ywEni4Rfr-iqrvZZNoLkbKw9N_FfQCxoCsSgQAvD_BwE)

 ### The pain: Wireframe driven-development 😱

 Does this process sound familiar?
 If so, that might be you, who will finally break the bad cycle. 🔄

-**Relying fully on the UX wireframes and designs and treating them as the architecture is a real pain**, because views often aggregate many information where logically we expect a clear separation.
+**Relying fully on UX wireframes and designs and treating them as the architecture is a real pain**, because views often aggregate a lot of information where logically we expect clear separation.

-Look at the Image 2, where you can see a results search page on [_Amazon_](https://www.amazon.com/s?k=laptop&crid=27XWE7JK2L7BY&sprefix=lapto%2Caps%2C262&ref=nb_sb_noss_2). 🛒
+Look at Image 2, where you can see a results search page on [*Amazon*](https://www.amazon.com/s?k=laptop&crid=27XWE7JK2L7BY&sprefix=lapto%2Caps%2C262&ref=nb_sb_noss_2). 🛒

 <article-image src="/public/articles/architecture-the-bad-parts/amazon.webp" label="Image 2.
 Every red rectangle comes from a separate system area.
 The view aggregates many separate contexts."></article-image>

-Do you think, that the implementation of that was so naive that _Amazon_ stores product instances along with data regarding special offers, ad's origin, rate, number of comments, prices and delivery estimation? 🤔
+Do you think the implementation was so naive that *Amazon* stores product instances along with data regarding special offers, ad origin, rating, number of comments, prices, and delivery estimation? 🤔

 ## The implementation 💻

 ### Class Diagram 📊

-Once the development team wrote down the _REST API_ endpoints, the team discovered the main resources.
+Once the development team wrote down the *REST API* endpoints, the team discovered the main resources.
 These are: 📝
-- _Measurement_
+- `Measurement`
-- _Alert_
+- `Alert`
-- _User_
+- `User`

-**These domain language, these words, these nouns describe everything that happens in the system and they map perfectly to the API endpoints.** 📍
+**This domain language, these words, these nouns describe everything that happens in the system and they map perfectly to the API endpoints.** 📍
-Someone created an [Architecture Decision Record](https://adr.github.io/) describing a motivation behind the decision to split the API this way, not another, and as the final documentation monument, the developer attached an _UML_ class diagram.
-See the Image 3.
+Someone created an [Architecture Decision Record](https://adr.github.io/) describing the motivation behind the decision to split the API this way and not another, and as the final documentation monument, the developer attached a *UML* class diagram.
+See Image 3.

 <article-image src="/public/articles/architecture-the-bad-parts/classes.webp" label="Image 3.
 UML Class Diagram describing the system entities."></article-image>

-_User_ has _Measurement_ and _Alert_, which makes sense because _User_ has this relations, right? 🤷
+`User` has `Measurement` and `Alert`, which makes sense because `User` has these relations, right? 🤷

-The most interesting is the _Alert_ class which has the following behaviors: ⚡
+The most interesting is the `Alert` class, which has the following behaviors: ⚡

 ```typescript
 // Checks if ALT value triggers an alert based on sex-specific thresholds (>45 for male, >35 for female)